-Validated water sampling results will be used to evaluate the potential impacts to well water related to jet fuel and its potential constituents.
-Data will be used to primarily to evaluate potential vapor intrusion impacts to residences.
-Though well water from external wells is generally not representative of finished drinking water or indicative of human exposure, data will also be compared to health-based screening levels to evaluate potential impacts to human health.
+Validated water sampling results will be used to evaluate the potential impacts to domestic wells related to refined petroleum products, including jet fuel, and their potential constituents.
+Data will be used to primarily to evaluate the potential for vapor intrusion impacts to residences.
+Though well water, collected directly from the well column as described herein, is generally not representative of finished drinking water or indicative of human exposure, data may also be compared to health-based screening levels to evaluate worst-case potential impacts to human health.

-External well water sampling results will be reviewed for the presence/absence of target analytes and, if a target analyte is detected, the concentration of that analyte will be compared to relevant screening levels, as outlined in Section 8.1.
-Background concentrations of target analytes may be determined by evaluating the results of external well water samples collected at domestic wells located upgradient or cross-gradient of the incident site, or by obtaining publicly available data to determine historic background concentrations.
+Well water sampling results will be reviewed for the presence/absence of target analytes and, if a target analyte is detected, the concentration of that analyte will be compared to relevant screening levels, as outlined in Section 8.1.
+Background concentrations of target analytes may be determined by evaluating the results of well water samples collected at domestic wells located upgradient or cross-gradient of the incident site, or by obtaining publicly available data to determine historic background concentrations.

 Prior to data validation, preliminary water sampling results issued by the laboratory will be provided to Sunoco Pipeline personnel, who will share the results verbally and in writing with individual property owners.
-Sharing preliminary sampling results will enable property owners to receive their external well water sampling results in a timelier manner, rather than waiting for data validation to be completed before sharing water sampling results.
+Sharing preliminary sampling results will enable property owners to receive their well water sampling results in a timelier manner, rather than waiting for data validation to be completed before sharing water sampling results.
 If any issues with data quality are identified during data validation, Sunoco Pipeline personnel will notify the individual property owner.